Yield: 2 dozen cookies

 - In a small bowl, mix baking soda and water.

 - Place the flour in a large bowl.
-Make a well in the centre, then add the chopped almonds, baking soda mixture, sugar, syrup, and butter.
+Make a well in the centre, then add the chopped almonds, baking soda mixture, sugar, light syrup, and butter.

 - Mix with a handheld mixer.
 Once dough starts to look sandy with medium-sized chunks of butter, ditch the mixer and get in there with your hands to fully distribute the butter.